 Mud Bay Park

-Visit Mud Bay Park's waterfront for a chance to see shorebirds in Canada's #1 Important Bird Area.
+Explore the waterfront trails for a chance to see shorebirds in Canada's top Important Bird Area.

 Mud Bay Park offers a scenic walk and a chance to see shorebirds and waterfowl in Canada's most valued Important Bird Area: Boundary Bay.
 The nature trail is nearly 3 kilometres long and takes about 1.5 hours to walk.